Celebrating a Century of Health

 U of T is grateful to its network of partners including:

-Sir Frederick Banting Legacy Foundation; Banting Research Foundation; Charles H. Best Foundation; CIHR’s Institute of Nutrition, Metabolism and Diabetes; Diabetes Action Canada; Diabetes Canada; Lilly Canada; JDRF; Medicine by Design; Novo Nordisk; and Royal Canadian Institute for Science.
+Sir Frederick Banting Legacy Foundation; Banting Research Foundation; Charles H. Best Foundation; Canada Post; CIHR’s Institute of Nutrition, Metabolism and Diabetes; Defining Moments Canada; Diabetes Action Canada; Diabetes Canada; Historica Canada; Lilly Canada; JDRF; Medicine by Design; Novo Nordisk; Parks Canada; Royal Canadian Institute for Science; Sanofi Canada; Toronto Medical Historical Club; and University Hospital Network.